-Early Christian Rome – Architecture and Imagery from Constantine to Innocent II - six talks by John McNeill
+Early Christian Rome – Architecture and Imagery from Constantine to Innocent II - six online talks by Dr Hugh Doherty

 Imperial capital until the late third century and home to the papacy, Rome is the city where Constantine defeated Maxentius and Saints Peter and Paul were martyred.
 This series of talks considers how Rome became a Christian city and examines its artistic culture between c.300 and c.1150.